PabloThePilot/PabloThePilot.Github.IO/README.md

-# PabloThePilot.Github.IO
-A list of useful pilot training resources
+# A list of useful pilot training resources to get you started

 ## "Tim Loves Bacon" (TSA, IACRA, Medical followed by 61.87(b).
 61.87(c)  61.87(n))